karolflont/FastTrack/README.md

 Welcome!

-Avid.PSUtilities is a PowerShell module for mass scale deployment/management of Windows based Avid servers.
+Avid.PSUtilities is a PowerShell module for mass scale deployment and management of Avid MediaCentral | Production Management servers.

+---

 ## Prerequisites